-On FlexEdge devices, the Base Unit section is used to select the type of serial communication port installed, and whether VLANs are to be supported on each of the two Ethernet ports provided by the controller.
-The serial port types are prepopulated to match the hardware of the device, and will typically not need to be changed.
+The Ethernet tab is used to define whether VLANs are to be supported on each of the two Ethernet ports provided by the controller.
 The VLAN settings allow up to eight VLANs to be added to each Ethernet port, thereby adding new entries to the System Configuration to allow these interfaces to be configured.